AvetBadalyan/Javascript-intervew-questions-with-answers/README.md

       **Note:** Automatic form validation does not work in Internet Explorer 9 or earlier.

+210.  ### What is an enum

+            An enum is a type restricting variables to one value from a predefined set of constants.
+JavaScript has no enums but typescript provides built-in enum support.

+            ```javascript
+            enum Color {
+             RED, GREEN, BLUE
+            }
             ```

-      ```

-218.  ### Is enums feature available in javascript

-      n enum is a type restricting variables to one value from a predefined set of constants.javascript does not natively support enums.
+      javascript does not natively support enums.
 But there are different kinds of solutions to simulate them even though they may not provide exact equivalents.
 For example, you can use freeze or seal on object,

             ```javascript
             var DaysEnum = Object.freeze({"monday":1, "tuesday":2, "wednesday":3, ...})
             ```

-219.  ### How do you list all properties of an object
+211.  ### How do you list all properties of an object

       You can use the `Object.getOwnPropertyNames()` method which returns an array of all properties found directly in a given object.
 Let's the usage of it in an example,